grawson/Home-Dashboard/README.md

 All features are separate modules on the dashboard, which will allow room for more features to come!

 # To Run
-The project is built using Electron, so all you need to do is:
+The project is built using Electron.
+Begin by adding a client_secret.json file for Google Calendar authentication.

+To authenticate, run command ```./auth.sh``` and follow on-screen instructions.

+Once authenticated, run
 ```
 npm install && npm start
 ```